ashwinpo/watsonx-gov-lab/docs/Creating-a-Model.md

 2. Click "New project" and select "Create an empty project".
 3. Provide a meaningful name with your initials (e.g., "Home Pricing Dev - AP") and a description for your project.
 4. Click "Create" to finalize the project setup.
+5. Go to the Manage tab and find your Project ID.
+Save it somewhere secure, as you'll need it when running the notebook.
-5. You have now created a Project!
+6. You have now created a Project!
 A project is a collaborative workspace where you work with data and other assets to accomplish a particular goal.
 Your project can include these types of resources:

 - Collaborators are the people who you work within your project.